Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Dinner. from vegetables.

 When eating a raw food diet, you can do without table salt, hot spices, spices and seasonings.
-Due to the complete or almost complete exclusion of table salt from the diet, thirst decreases and excess fluid is not introduced into the body, especially since fruits and vegetables contain natural juices.
+Due to the complete or almost complete exclusion of table salt from the diet, thirst decreases and excess liquid is not introduced into the body, especially since fruits and vegetables contain natural juices.

 Breakfast:

-• Apple salad (see the recipe below), 20-30 g of nuts - separately or in a salad, 100-200 g of fresh fruit, tea from dried rose hips.
+• Apple salad (see recipe below), 20-30 g of nuts - separately or in a salad, 100-200 g of fresh fruit, dried rosehip tea.

 Dinner: